 I am not very strong, what should I do if I feel like I cannot do something during class?

 Our goal is to help you feel inspired to try every pose that we offer during the class.
 However, when you first begin, the movements may be new and challenging.
-Feel free to take a break by sitting down, standing in mountain (pictured right) or resting in child's pose (pictured right).
+Feel free to take a break by sitting down, standing in mountain (pictured below) or resting in child's pose (pictured below).

 Moutain Pose - Tadasana Stand tall with hands at heart or by your sides.

 Child's Pose - Balasana (bottom) Rest your hips upon your heels and stretch arms forward or by your sides.